dolph/recipes/asian-ish-ribs.md

 Preheat the oven to 250 F.

 Transfer the ribs to an oven-proof sauté pan with a tight fitting lid.
-Cook until the ribs reach 190 F.
+Braise until the ribs reach 190 F.

 - 2 cups orange juice
 - 1 cup soy sauce